nitishpatel/nitishpatel/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a Personal Project
+- 🔭 I’m currently working on webOTG()
-- 🌱 I’m currently learning Flutter BLOC
+- 🌱 I’m currently learning React Native
 - 👯 I’m looking to collaborate on making some WebApps
 ## Important Links